adar-sh/NxN-Systolic-Array/sys_array_ifp/sys_arr_final.md

 #                                             4x4 Systolic Array

 Systolic array module performs parallel computations using processing elements (PEs).
-A systolic array is a regular grid of PEs that are interconnected to perform efficient computations.
-Each PE performs a specific operation and passes the intermediate results to its neighboring PEs.
+It is a regular grid of PEs that are interconnected to perform efficient computations.
+Each PE within the systolic array is responsible for executing a number of multiply and accumulate operations.
+These PEs also facilitate the exchange of inputs with neighboring PEs located in the north and south directions.
+This inter-PE communication enables efficient data flow and coordination within the systolic array, enhancing the overall parallel processing capabilities of the system.

-Here's a breakdown of the module:
+## Module Breakdown

 - Inputs:
   - `inp_w0`, `inp_w4`, `inp_w8`, `inp_w12`: 16-bit input data for PEs P0, P4, P8, and P12, respectively.